rabdelilah/EasyDebts/README.md

 # EasyDebts
-JAVA 8, Junit, Design pattern, TDD, BDD
+JAVA 8, Junit, Design pattern, TDD

 ## Use Case
 You are going on a road trip with your friends.
 There are 4 of you in a rental car :